-• The Innovation Factory.
-With the aim of delivering digital innovations to the market through product launch and venture creation, Innovation

-Factory's partners support selected entrepreneurial teams with their expertise, technology and investments (EIT Digital, 2022b).
-Digital wellbeing is considered to be a strategic focus area of this program, reason why it may be of interest to HBP spin-offs.

-The EIT Digital Venture Program, which supports European entrepreneurs13 to develop a Minimum Viable Product (the first, simplest version of the product to be commercialized).
-The program includes up to €25,000 of financial aid, mentoring and support to find a first investor (EIT Digital, 2022c).
+- The Innovation Factory.
+With the aim of delivering digital innovations to the market through product launch and venture creation, Innovation Factory's partners support selected entrepreneurial teams with their expertise, technology and investments (EIT Digital, 2022).
+Digital wellbeing is considered to be a strategic focus area of this program, reason why it may be of interest to HBP spin-offs. - The EIT Digital Venture Program, which supports European entrepreneurs to develop a Minimum Viable Product (the first, simplest version of the product to be commercialized).
+The program includes up to €25,000 of financial aid, mentoring and support to find a first investor.
+Applications due April 16th, 2023 (EIT Digital, 2023b).

-For the skeptical reader wondering of the EIT Digital does indeed value neurorelated ventures, note that several neurotechnology startups were among those that reached the final round of the EIT Digital Challenge (described in section 2.2.5.
-Series A stage of this report) (EIT Digital, 2022a).
+For the skeptical reader wondering of the EIT Digital does indeed value neuro-related ventures, note that several neurotechnology startups were among those that reached the final round of the EIT Digital Challenge (described in section 2.2.5.
+Series A stage of this report) (EIT Digital, 2023a).